jkcharlie6679/Web-Game/README.md

 # Web Game

-This repository is about some game run on the web.
+This repository is about some games that can run on the web.